sakobos/Data-Science-Portfolio/README.md

 # Welcome to my Portfolio
-## Projects in order of completion:
+## Projects in Order of Completion

 Wine Quality: regression and classification